PyTorch Gaudi Theory of Operations

 The Intel Gaudi PyTorch bridge supports the following execution modes for a PyTorch model:

-• Eager Mode with torch.compile extension - Eager mode sends the ops for execution immediately, one-by-one, as defined in standard PyTorch Eager mode scripts.
+• Eager Mode with torch.compile extension (default) - Eager mode sends the ops for execution immediately, one-by-one, as defined in standard PyTorch Eager mode scripts.
 The torch.compile extension wraps a part of the model (e.g., a function) into a graph.
 Ops not wrapped in the graph are executed eagerly.
-While Eager mode with torch.compile is supported and can provide performance benefits, PyTorch torch.compile support is still maturing.
-Full stability and feature coverage should be confirmed before considering it as the default execution mode for production workloads.
-In future releases, Eager mode with torch.compile will achieve performance comparable to Lazy mode.
+Using torch.compile with Eager mode is recommended, as Eager mode alone can be slower due to its limited optimization of computation graphs.

-• Lazy Mode (default) - Executes ops in a deferred manner, accumulating them into a graph.
+• Lazy Mode (legacy) - Executes ops in a deferred manner, accumulating them into a graph.
 Lazy mode provides optimization for performance on Gaudi, but it comes with additional overhead of rebuilding the graph in each iteration.
-While this mode is the most mature execution and is the default for many workloads, with an introduction of Eager mode with torch.compile, it will be considered a legacy option for scenarios that require maximum performance but may have complex graphs.
+Lazy mode can be used as a fallback for models with compatibility issues or special performance requirements.

 Note